jasonamedina/Azure-VMWare-Solution-with-vWAN-Routing-Intent-and-Palo-Alto-Cloud-NGFW/README.md

 When Global Reach is deployed, traffic between the Global Reach sites bypasses Virtual WAN Hub Firewall.
 This means the Virtual WAN Hub firewall will not inspect any Global Reach traffic that goes between the Azure VMware Solution and the On-Premises datacenter.

 > [!NOTE]
-> When utilizing Global Reach, traffic between these locations bypasses the Secure Virtual WAN and the Hub Firewall.
+> When utilizing Global Reach, traffic between these locations bypasses the Virtual WAN and the Hub Firewall.
 To ensure optimal security, we recommend inspecting traffic within the Azure VMware Solution environment's NSX-T or using an on-premises firewall between these locations.
 >
 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/a7add202-9c9d-48eb-a798-144f9655f421)